Zup-Protocol/zup-ui-kit/README.md

 /// The width of the button.
 If null, the button will be as tight as possible final double? width;

+/// Choose whether to display an icon in the trailing side of the button or the leading side.
+/// Defaults to false
+final bool isTrailingIcon;
 ```

 #### Zup Icon Button